ava-labs/avalanche-docs/docs/nodes/maintain/chain-config-flags.md

 This flag sets the size of the bloom filter to use in offline pruning (denominated in MB and defaulting to 512 MB).
-The bloom filter is kept in memory for efficient checks during pruning and is also written to disk to allow pruning to resume withou re-generating the bloom filter.
+The bloom filter is kept in memory for efficient checks during pruning and is also written to disk to allow pruning to resume without re-generating the bloom filter.

 The active state is added to the bloom filter before iterating the DB to find trie nodes that can be safely deleted, any trie nodes not in the bloom filter